kali-mx/BlogContent/Dawn2_BOF.md

 276
 ```
+## 3) Sending the Bs

-Testing the offset calculation from above and confirming we still control the EIP:
+Testing the offset calculated from above and confirming we control the EIP:
-Send  A's equal to the offset, add four B's and end with a nullbyte for test3:
+Send  A's equal to the offset, add four B's and end with a null-byte for test3:

 ```python
 #!/usr/bin/python3